 The last year of data collection occurred in 2019, and the bird interpreter completed their work in 2020.
 The COVID-19 pandemic delayed the analyses and study completion, but the PI is working with an in-house CAL FIRE statistician on the analysis and would like to see a publication come out of this.
 The study will restart the study in 2025, and the PI would like to replicate it again in 2035 to investigate the “winners and losers”, i.e., changes in species dynamics, in these plots over time.
 Member Coe reported that this research is tiered to the Fire and Resource Assessment Program (FRAP) study, and FRAP was just completing to their data analysis, so the strength of this study would be increased once those abundance and richness metrics can be linked to the FRAP vegetation characteristics data.

 A tour of the study site and brief presentation on this project were also provided at the combined November 16, 2023 EMC meeting and Boggs Mountain Demonstration State Forest Field Tour.
+Other presentations and/or posters have been made at conferences or other events in prior years, but the EMC does not have copies of all deliverables for this project.
 A final project presentation, report, and CRA are expected in 2024 and beyond.

 EMC-2017-006: Fuel Treatment Alternatives in Riparian Zones of the Sierra Nevada